mehul11jain/libPointsToDump/README.md

 - #### Functions to query the information from the .pt dump.
      - `std::vector<std::pair<llvm::Value*,llvm::Value*>> getMustPointsPairsAt(llvm::Instruction*)`:
-       - Finds all the Must Points-to pairs from the .pt dump for the given instruction and returns its vector.
+       - Finds all the Must Points-to pairs from the .pt dump for the given instruction.
+       - Returns the vector of pointer-pointee pair.
      - `std::vector<std::pair<llvm::Value*,llvm::Value*>> getMayPointsPairsAt(llvm::Instruction*)`:
-       - Finds all the Must Points-to pairs from the .pt dump for the given instruction and returns its vector.
+       - Finds all the Must Points-to pairs from the .pt dump for the given instruction.
+       - Returns the vector of pointer-pointee pair.
      - `void PrintPointsToDump(...)` :
        - Prints the points-to information in a file.
      - `void printToDot(...)` :